Thomas Ravenel Accuses Former Co-Star Patricia Altschul Of Owning ‘Negrobillia’ & Calls For Her Firing

-Former Southern Charm star, Thomas Ravenel, took to Twitter on Friday to complain about Bravo and make accusations against former co-star, Patricia Altschul.
+Former Southern Charm star Thomas Ravenel took to Twitter on Friday to complain about Bravo and make accusations against his ex-co-star Patricia Altschul.
 The disgraced politician claimed that Patricia was racist and owned offensive objects.

-Thomas’ tweet started with a complaint about Bravo.
-The former reality star believed that there was a double standard in place.
+Thomas’ tweet started with a complaint about the Bravo network.
+He believed that there was a double standard in place.

 “Notice if I spit on the sidewalk, all of Bravo’s media controlled outlets unleash dozens of negative stories filled with half truths against me,” the tweet began.

-It wasn’t immediately clear which stories the star believed the network released.
-The actor hasn’t been in the news too much recently.
+It wasn’t immediately clear which stories Thomas believed the network released.
+He hasn’t been in the news too much recently.

 “If I say one negative but true thing about one of their stars… crickets!”
-Ravenel continued.
+Thomas continued.

-Thomas went on to explain his claims further as the former politician accused co-star, Patricia of owning inappropriate items.
+He went on to explain his claims further, as the former politician accused co-star Patricia of owning racially offensive items.
 Thomas described the objects as “quite spiteful towards African Americans.”
 The tweet ended with the hashtag “FireRacistPatAltschul.”

-The star even went so far as to implicate Bravo.
-The reality actor claimed that the network was aware of Patricia’s alleged belongings.
+Thomas even went so far as to implicate Bravo, claiming that the network was aware of Patricia’s alleged belongings.

 “Bravo tolerates it and that’s WRONG!”

-Thomas alleges that Patricia keeps the items that are supposedly deemed “negrobillia” out of view so that fans do not see them while filming.
-Patricia has not publicly responded to the Thomas’ allegations, although a fan did claim to have corresponded with the Southern Charm matriarch.
+Thomas alleged that Patricia keeps the items that are supposedly deemed “negrobillia” out of view so that fans do not see them while cameras are filming.
+Patricia has not publicly responded to the allegations, although a fan did claim to have corresponded with the Southern Charm matriarch.

 “Pat messaged me and gave me a different story,” one commenter replied.